Paul stood in front of the Areopagus and said, "Athenians, I see how extremely religious you are in every way.”

 Let us pray:

-Lord Jesus, source of all health and healing, the spirit of calm, and the central peace of the universe, grant to us a deep consciousness of Your indwelling Presence that we may have total confidence in You.
-In all pain and weariness, help us to trust in Your enduring care, make us aware that we are flooded with and surrounded by Your love.
-And because we are so deeply loved by You, teach us to exhale, that in Your Name we may minister to all who suffer, and may spread Your love and peace throughout the world.
+Lord Jesus, spirit of calm and peace, grant us, Your followers, a deep awareness of Your indwelling presence, that we may have total confidence in You.
+In pain and weariness help us to turn to You, knowing that we are surrounded by Your love.
+Help us to keep Your commandments, that our lives may reflect and spread Your love on earth.
 All this we ask for Your love and mercy’s sake.
 Amen.